difference between thrombosis and embolism

 Embolism is a condition where a blood clot or foreign object, such as a piece of plaque, travels through the bloodstream and lodges in a blood vessel, obstructing blood flow to vital organs.
 The most common type of embolism is a pulmonary embolism, which occurs when a blood clot in the leg or pelvic vein travels to the lung.

-See also difference between lava and magma
+See also difference between delta 8 9 and 10

 Embolism can cause sudden and severe symptoms, such as chest pain, shortness of breath, and coughing up blood.
 It can be life-threatening if not treated immediately.
 Treatments for embolism may include blood thinning medications, thrombolytic therapy, or surgical removal of the clot.